 I love this time of year, but not because of the decorations, gifts, food and fun, although I like all of those things too.
-I love it because it is one of those quiet times for reflection and redefinition.
+I love it because it is one of those quiet times for looking backwards and forwards; and reflection and redefinition.
 The business world slows as people take vacations and companies close for the week between Christmas and the New Year.
 This gives us the space we need to reflect on the past year’s accomplishments, and strategize for the future.

 Last year was incredible for us by any definition.
 We started the year with one employee, Joanne, and ended with her plus two more (Matt and Samantha).
 We finalized our AquaBundance Modular Systems line, learned about palletizing and freight shipping, and have been shipping systems to homes and schools all over the country.
 We introduced the AquaParts Aquaponic Plumbing kits, along with over one hundred other new products.
 During the summer we videotaped the 33-session Aquaponic Gardening Online Course, launched it in late August and we now have almost 400 enrolled students and, more importantly, a solid five star rating.
 And the Aquaponic Gardening Book has spent the year as one of the top ten most popular gardening books on Amazon.com, enjoying a rating of 4.5 out of 5.
 Yes, 2012 was a very good year.